 Andrew Krieger is known as one of the most aggressive forex traders.
 He graduated from the Wharton School of Business and was hired by the Bankers Trust in 1986.
 Krieger impressed the company’s top management so much that they increased his trading limit to $700 million while the regular limit was $50 million.

 In 1987, when most stock markets unexpectedly experienced double-digit losses, Krieger found that the New Zealand dollar (NZD) was overvalued and bet against it.
-His short position against the New Zealand currency was so big that its size exceeded the value of NZD’s total supply.
+His short position against the New Zealand currency was so big that its size exceeded NZD’s total supply value.
 Eventually, the kiwi fell against the US dollar, and Krieger made over $300 million for his firm.

 Shortly after that huge deal, Krieger left Bankers Trust apparently because he received only 1% of the massive profit and was not satisfied.
 Bankers Trust’s forex division eventually failed without Krieger, and in less than ten years, Deutsche Bank absorbed the whole company.